aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-paragraphs/remove-run-from-document/_index.md

 *{index}* is the index of specific run.

-[Swagger UI](https://apireference.aspose.cloud/words/#/Runs/DeleteRun) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Runs/DeleteRun) lets you call this REST API directly from a browser.

 ## cURL Example